 QBE

-International insurer with a dedicated Australian commercial division.
-QBE has deep expertise in transport and logistics insurance, with tailored solutions for heavy vehicle operators and freight companies.
+ASX-listed insurer with deep transport and logistics underwriting expertise.
+QBE's industry-specific SME wordings and FastFlow portal deliver tailored solutions for heavy vehicle operators and freight companies across Australia.

 Heavy vehicle fleet cover